-Alert Production is run each night to product catalogs and images for sources that have varied or moved relative to a previous observation.
-The data products produced by Alert production are given in table .
+Alert Production is run each night to produce catalogs and images for sources that have varied or moved relative to a previous observation.
+The data products produced by Alert production are given in Table 1.

-Alert Production is designed as five separate components: single frame processing, alert detection, alert generation, precovery photometry, and a moving objects pipeline.
+Alert Production is designed as five separate components: single frame processing, alert generation, alert distribution, precovery photometry, and a moving objects pipeline.
 The first four of these components run as a linear pass through of the data.
 The moving objects pipeline is run independently of the rest of the alert production.
 The flow of information through this system is shown in Figure 3.

-In this document we do not address the question of estimating the selection function for the alert generation through the injection of simulated sources.
-Such a process could be undertaken in a parallel processing string that starts from the generation of the CalExp images though, given the available computational resources, this would likely only be able to sample the selection function over a subset
+In this document we do not address estimation of the selection function for alert generation through the injection of simulated sources.
+Such a process could be undertaken in batch mode as part of the DRP.
+Source detection thresholds can be estimated through the use of sky sources (PSF photometry measurements positioned in areas of blank sky).